h15200/notes/dataStructures.md

 // 4 nodes, 3 edges. node 1 - 3, 2 - 3, 1-5.
 Look on each column for matching pair
 ```

-It's easy to get confused.. remember, the ROW is a particular EDGE, so seeing one '1' doesn't tell you about the destinatino of that edge.
+It's easy to get confused.. remember, the ROW is a particular EDGE, so seeing one '1' doesn't tell you about the destination of that edge.
 It just means that edge EXISTS.
 You go down the same column to find another '1' to find WHERE that edge is connecting to.

 In js, it is again an array of arrays
 The "labels" of row and column are assumed